 We parameterized these models to simulate trees with different storage strategies (Table 2).
 Parameters in these models represent the annual fraction of carbon leaving each pool, estimated as the flux of carbon out of the pool divided by the pool size.
 We simulated a tree with a high NSC turnover time (1 year) where all parameters have a value of 1.
 Then, we simulated trees with slower NSC turnover times by adjusting the storage allocation parameters relative to the model with a 1-year turnover time (Table 2).
 This generated four more models with varying NSC turnover times, which we named: 1) allocation to stem storage; we increased allocation to stem storage by a factor of 60; 2) high allocation to stem storage; we increased the allocation stem storage by a factor of 120, 3) high allocation to root storage; we increased allocation stem storage by a factor of 60 and allocation root storage by a factor of 120; and 4) low allocation to stem storage; we increased the allocation stem storage by a factor of 30.
-These modifications allow us to evaluate NSC mean age and transit time of trees with different storage strategies and NSC turnover times at steady state.
+These modifications allowed us to evaluate NSC mean age and transit time of trees with different storage strategies and NSC turnover times at steady state.

 Table 2: Annual rates of carbon cycling (year−1) and other parameters for each species from the models in Fig. 2.
 Pool name abbreviations are defined in Table 1.